grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/01 HTTP requests.md

 ## HTTP Request Tags

-k6 will automatically apply [tags](/using-k6/tags-and-groups#section-tags) to your HTTP requests.
-These tags allow you to filter your results during analysis.
+k6 automatically applies [tags](/using-k6/tags-and-groups#section-tags) to your HTTP requests.
+These tags let you filter your results, helping you organize your analysis.

 | Name   | Description                                |
 | ------ | ------------------------------------------ |